DionysusInMansWorld/post_post/README.md

 * How to run?

-First, run 'bundle install --without production' on the terminal
+First, run ` bundle install --without production ` on the terminal

-Second, run 'rails test' to check the project
+Second, run ` rails test ` to check the project

-Third, run 'rails db:migrate' to migrate the database
+Third, run ` rails db:migrate ` to migrate the database

-Fourth, run 'rails db:seed' to generate data
+Fourth, run ` rails db:seed ` to generate data

-Fifth, run 'rails server' then you could use the website
+Fifth, run ` rails server ` then you could use the website